numberscope/frontscope/doc/making-a-visualizer.md

 1. `name`
 2. `description`
-3. `isValid`: A boolean that is used to determine if the visualizer is ready to draw.
-Generally this will be set automatically based on what you return from the `checkParameters` method (see below).
+3. `isValid`: A boolean that says whether the current set of parameter values is self-consistent and safe to use.
+Generally, this will be set automatically based on the output of `checkParameters()`, which is mentioned in the description of `validate()` below.
 4. `params`: The engine expects all visualizers to have parameters that can be set by the user, though these parameters can be empty.
 This `params` property is an object mapping parameter names to (plain) objects that